sheva/check-case-status/README.md

 ## The reason
 I always been curious and want to know news ASAP.
 That was the case and with my family Green Card status.
-After checking the cases three days in a raw I decided to write a little app that would deliver this updated information on day-to-day basis to me and my husband via email.
+After checking the cases three days in a raw I decided to write a little program that would deliver this updated information to me and my husband on daily basis via email.
 It helped utilize time in a better way, allowing us avoid repeating actions for 9 receipts.
 I hope this code will be useful and for naturalization reason. =)

 ## How to set up